tiptenbrink/thesis/final/main.typ

 #pagebreak(weak: true)

-= Conclusion (extended summary)
+= Conclusion (extended summary) <sec:conclusion>

 Constraint Programming (CP) solvers have a propensity for bugs due to their use of performance engineering and complex algorithms.
 This reduces trust in their results, which are hard to check in the case of optimality or unsatisfiability claims.
-Proof logging and proof checking are a promising way to remedy this by allowing optimality and unsatisfiability claims to be verified.
+Logging and checking proofs is a promising way to remedy this by allowing optimality and unsatisfiability claims to be verified.

 Previous work showed that it is possible to instrument state-of-the-art solvers to produce proofs of unsatisfiability.
+However, there does not yet exist a way to verify this reasoning in a CP-native fashion.
+Instead, existing methods require the encoding of models into more restricted formats and explaining reasoning in terms of simpler reasoning.
+This results in potentially larger proofs.
+Furthermore, it can be difficult to explain some types of reasoning in these simpler languages.

-However, they relied on a method that requires encoding CP models into SAT or pseudo-Boolean constraints, which lack expressive power.
-This results in potentially larger proofs and difficulty translating specialized CP reasoning to these more limited languages.
-A collaborative effort, of which this work is a part, seeks to improve this by developing a proof system that allows natively expressing CP models and reasoning.
-To achieve the highest possible trust, given the fact that verification requires reasoning of a similar strength to solvers, the CP unsatisfiability proof checker developed by the collaborative effort is formally verified to be sound: when it accepts a proof, we know the proof's claim to be correct.
+This work is a part of a project to improve this by developing an end-to-end CP-native proof system and proof checker.
+To achieve the highest possible trust, given the fact that verification requires reasoning of a similar strength to solvers, the CP proof checker is formally verified to be sound: when it accepts a proof, we know the proof's claim to be correct.
 Proofs in the CP proof system consist of a sequence of individual proof steps, each of which must be individually verified.
 This work asks _how formally verified checkers for individual proof steps can be developed_.
 This is challenging because one of the main proof step types -- propagator inferences -- can use any type of CP reasoning.
 Consequently, supporting a new constraint or propagator requires the implementation of a dedicated inference checker.

 Our work makes the following main contributions: